Epping hotel migrant who sexually assaulted girl accidentally released from prison

 “Kebatu must be deported for his crimes, not on our streets.”

-He was also added to the UK sex offenders’ register for ten years, which means he is supposed to be subject to strict monitoring.
+He was also added to the UK sex offenders’ register for 10 years, which means he is supposed to be subject to strict monitoring.

 A three-day trial at Chelmsford Magistrates’ Court heard the 41-year-old told two teenagers he wanted to “have a baby with each of them” and attempted to kiss them.